Civil War Resources

 War Period Highlights

-Forces that led up to the Civil War are documented in the Society's collections.
+Forces that led up to the Civil War are documented in HSP's collections.
 Resources include the papers of the Pennsylvania Abolition Society (collection #490), the Underground Railroad records of William Still, and letters of radical John Brown.
-Just weeks after the Confederacy adopted its constitution, a Southern woman sent a printed edition to the librarian of the Historical Society.
+Just weeks after the Confederacy adopted its constitution, a Southern woman sent a printed edition to the librarian of HSP.

 The James Buchanan papers (collection #91) and Salmon P. Chase papers (collection #121) comprise correspondence, notes, and other documents on political trends, economic conditions, and social history before, during, and after the war.